Tsmith5151/smu-datascience-courses/DoingDataScience/Case Study 1/Data/report.md

 ## [1] 327  10
 ```

-##### Data Cleaning:

-- Before making any changes to the raw data set, let's assign the raw data to `gdp` in order to preserve the initial data set.
+**Data Cleaning** - Before making any changes to the raw data set, let's now assign the raw data to a new object with the name `gdp` in order to preserve the raw data.

 ```r